 Module 2: Microbiology and Fish Disease (5 ECTS)

-This course examines mainly on the causes of parasites and fish diseases.
-It discussed both non-pathogenic diseases (environment, feed) and pathogenic diseases (parasitic, bacterial, fungal and virus).
-Further comprehension on epidemiology of fish diseases, simple diagnoses on parasitic and fish diseases, diagnoses of parasitic diseases (bacterial, fungal and virus), laboratory diagnosis (histopathology examination).
-Another main topic for this subject is the prevention of fish parasites and diseases.
-Further knowledge on immunostimulants, anti-bacterial substances from natural bioactive, and chemicals and herbs use for treatment of disease.
-Students are expected to partake in fish parasite identification practice; this will be conducted by having fish samples from Kedonganan fish market.
-Student’s task is to identify the prevalence and intensity of the fish infections, and to identify the abundance of parasites present in the fish.
+This course examines mainly on the causes of fish parasites and fish diseases.
+It discusses both non-pathogenic diseases (environment, feed) and pathogenic diseases (bacterial, fungal and virus).
+Further comprehension on epidemiology of fish diseases, diagnosis of this diseases and laboratory diagnosis (histopathology examination).
+Another main topic for this subject is the prevention of fish diseases.
+Specific knowledge on immunostimulants, anti-bacterial substances from natural bioactive, and chemicals and herbs used for treatment of disease.
+Students are expected to partake in fish parasites identification practice; which will be conducted by having fish samples from Kedonganan fish market.
+Student’s task is to identify the prevalence and intensity of the fish infections and to identify the abundance of parasites present in the fish.

 Module 3: Biodiversity Conservation & Ecotourism (5 ECTS)

-The course is about conservation of biodiversity through development of ecotourism.
-The course will cover: (a) ecotourism definition, principles, and criteria; (b) biodiversity conservation, community empowerment, and poverty alleviation through ecotourism; (c) Balinese life philosophy of the Tri Hita Karana (THK); (d) ecotourism products, (e) terrestrial ecotourism; (f) marine ecotourism; (g) agri-ecotourism; (h) eco lodge, (i) case study in ecotourism and biodiversity conservation; (j) Practical / site visit (may include, but not limited to): Pemuteran (marine conservation and tourism programs), mangrove conservation & mangrove tour (Tahura Ngurah Rai), Subak Sembung (agri-ecotourism), Sanur or Nusa Dua (benthic organism, bio indicator, trekking, bird watching, etc.), Udayana lodge (eco-lodge), Gianyar Botanical Garden (Kebun Raya Gianyar) (plant diversity and traditional way of forest conservation), Kemenuh Butterfly Park.
+The course is about the conservation of biodiversity through development of ecotourism.
+The course will cover: (a) ecotourism definition, principles, and criteria; (b) biodiversity conservation, community empowerment, and poverty alleviation through ecotourism; (c) Balinese life philosophy of the Tri Hita Karana (THK); (d) ecotourism products, (e) terrestrial ecotourism; (f) marine ecotourism; (g) agroi-ecotourism; (h) eco lodge, (i) case study in ecotourism and biodiversity conservation organizations.
+In the practical level there will be several field trips, which may include, but not limited to: Pemuteran (marine conservation and tourism programs), Tahura Ngurah Rai (mangrove conservation & mangrove tour), Subak Sembung (agro-ecotourism), Sanur or Nusa Dua (benthic organism, bio indicator, trekking, bird watching, etc.), Udayana lodge (eco-lodge), Gianyar Botanical Garden (Kebun Raya Gianyar) (plant diversity and traditional way of forest conservation) and Kemenuh Butterfly Park.

 Module 4: Marine Pollution (5 ECTS)

-This course concern on some aspects of Marine pollution and marine ecosystem destruction.
-It therefore aims to study: Oceanography and Water quality (Physical, Chemical and biological), Productivity, Global warming, Destructive fishing (catching and pearl clam culture), Oil pollution, Fish feeding pollution (Cage and pond), Physical destruction (tourism activity), IMTA.
+This course concern on some aspects of Marine pollution and marine ecosystems destruction.
+It therefore aims to study: Oceanography and Water quality (Physical, Chemical and biological), Productivity, Global warming, Destructive fishing (catching and pearl clam culture), Oil pollution, Fish feeding pollution (Cage and pond), Physical destruction (tourism activity), IMTA (Integrated Multi-Trophic Aquaculture).
 Field study to: Nusa Dua Lagoon, City Water Installation (Instalasi PDAM) Pemogan and Marine hatchery (Gerokgak).